-3. How do composers create a melody?
+4. How do composers create a melody?

 Watch video 2.
 Rhythm is one of the most important elements in a melody.
 Discuss how a musical phrase and rhythm work together.
 The silence or pause at the end of a phrase gives us time to hear and understand it before moving onto the next phrase.
 To explore the concept of phrasing, create a circle in class and have students keep a beat together with their feet.
-Going around the circle, each student has two bars to clap a simple rhythm (or phrase) before moving to the next student.
+Going around the circle, each student has 2 bars to clap a simple rhythm (or phrase) before moving to the next student.
 The key is to keep time throughout and for students to clap a pattern that makes sense.
-To expand this idea, have the students create their two bar phrase that relates or continues the idea from the previous student.
+Then have the students create their 2 bar phrase that relates or continues the idea from the previous student.
 In this way students begin to create a musical storyline where one phrase links logically to the next - just as a good melody would do.
+You can do this exercise with percussion instruments also.

-4. Adding notes to a rhythm:
+5. Adding notes to a rhythm:

-Remember or notate two of the two bar patterns from the previous activity that will work together well.
-Join them together to create a four bar musical phrase.
+From the exercise above remember (or notate if possible) two of the 2 bar patterns that work well together and join them.
+This creates a four bar musical phrase.
 Provide the students with a simple scale in which to select notes to add to their rhythm.
-Some good scales to use include C major pentatonic (C, D, E, G, A), C major (C, D, E, F, G, A, B), or E blues (E, G, A, Bb, B, D).
+Some good scales to use include: C major pentatonic (C, D, E, G, A); C major scale (C, D, E, F, G, A, B); E Blues scale (E, G, A, Bb, B, D).
 To change context consider a minor scale sound such as A minor (A, B, C, D, E, F, G#) or A minor pentatonic (A, C, D, E, G).